istio/old_broker_repo/doc/dev/development.md

 1. Go to https://github.com/istio/broker
 2. Click the "Fork" button (at the top right)
-3. Follow the dialog to click your profile as the destination for the folk.
+3. Follow the dialog to click your profile as the destination for the fork.

 ### Clone your fork